anandkr01045/aws-sast-sonar/README.md

+## How to run using AWS CodeBuild
+1. Add code to your GitHub account and add repo
+2. Create account in SonarCloud
+3. Create AWS CodeBuild -> Use Ubuntu image as build source -> link source code repo as GitHub
+4. Login to Sonarcloud -> Accounts -> Generate unique token and save it
+5. Update buildspec.yml with sonar.key and sonar.org and sonar_token
+6. Build CodeBuild and analyse scans in SonarCloud

 # Java Reachability Playground

 This is an intentionally vulnerable application.
 It was purposely designed to demonstrate the capabilities of Snyk's Reachable